somakeit/smib/README.md

 - Once created, go to your [installed apps list](https://api.slack.com/apps) and select the newly installed app.
   - Find the `App-Level Tokens` section of the page and click `Generate Token and Scopes`.
     - Create a token with the `connections:write` scope.
 This allows SMIB to establish a Websocket connection to Slack.
-    - Make sure to copy this token, as this will be used as your `SLACK_APP_TOKEN` environment variable.
+    - Make sure to copy this token, as this will be used as your `SMIB_SLACK_APP_TOKEN` environment variable.
 This should start with `xapp-`
   - On the side navigation panel, click the `OAuth and Permissions` button.
     - You should find a pre-generated `Bot User OAuth Token` under the `OAuth Tokens` section of this page.
-    - Make sure to copy this token, as this will be used as your `SLACK_BOT_TOKEN` environment variable.
-This should start with `xapp-`
+    - Make sure to copy this token, as this will be used as your `SMIB_SLACK_BOT_TOKEN` environment variable.
+This should start with `xoxb-`

 ### Running with Docker
 The easiest way to run SMIB is with Docker Compose: